Great Ordovician Biodiversification Event: Effects

-If the Cambrian Explosion is thought of as producing the modern phyla, the GOBE can be considered as the "filling out" of these phyla with the modern (and many extinct) classes and lower-level taxa.
-The GOBE is considered to be one of the most potent speciation events of the Phanerozoic era increasing global diversity severalfold.

-Notable taxonomic diversity explosions during this period include that of articulated brachiopods, gastropods and bivalves.
+If the Cambrian Explosion is thought of as "producing" the modern phyla, the GOBE can be considered as the "filling out" of these phyla with the modern (and many extinct) classes and lower-level taxa.
+The GOBE is considered to be one of the most potent speciation events of the Phanerozoic era, increasing global diversity severalfold and leading to the establishment of the Palaeozoic evolutionary fauna.
+Notable taxonomic diversity explosions during this period include that of articulated brachiopods, gastropods, and bivalves.
+The acritarch record (the majority of acritarchs were probably marine algae) displays the Ordovician radiation beautifully; both diversity and disparity peaked in the middle Ordovician.
+The warm waters and high sea level (which had been rising steadily since the early Cambrian) permitted large numbers of phytoplankton to prosper; the accompanying diversification of the phytoplankton may have caused an accompanying radiation of zooplankton and suspension feeders.

 Taxonomic diversity increased manifold; the total number of marine orders doubled, and families tripled.
+Marine biodiversity reached levels comparable to those of the present day.
+Beta diversity was the most important component of biodiversity increase from the Furongian to the Tremadocian.
+From the Floian onward, alpha diversity dethroned beta diversity as the greater contributor to regional diversity patterns.
 In addition to a diversification, the event also marked an increase in the complexity of both organisms and food webs.
-Taxa began to have localized ranges, with different faunas at different parts of the globe.
+The number of different life modes among hard-bodied organisms doubled.
+Taxa began to exhibit greater provincialism and have more localized ranges, with different faunas at different parts of the globe.
 Communities in reefs and deeper water began to take on a character of their own, becoming more clearly distinct from other marine ecosystems.
+Benthic environments drastically increase in the amount and variety of bioturbation.
+The planktonic realm was invaded as never before, with several invertebrate lineages colonising the open waters and initiating new food chains at the end of the Cambrian into the early Ordovician.
+Among the newcomers colonising the planktonic realm were trilobites and cephalopods.
+Estuarine environments also experienced increased colonisation by living organisms.
 And as ecosystems became more diverse, with more species being squeezed into the food web, a more complex tangle of ecological interactions resulted, promoting strategies such as ecological tiering.
 The global fauna that emerged during the GOBE went on to be remarkably stable until the catastrophic end-Permian extinction and the ensuing Mesozoic Marine Revolution.

-The acritarch record (the majority of acritarchs were probably marine algae) displays the Ordovician radiation beautifully; both diversity and disparity peaked in the middle Ordovician.
-The warm waters and high sea level (which had been rising steadily since the early Cambrian) permitted large numbers of phytoplankton to prosper; the accompanying diversification of the phytoplankton may have caused an accompanying radiation of zooplankton and suspension feeders.

-The planktonic realm was invaded as never before, with several invertebrate lineages colonising the open waters and initiating new food chains at the end of the Cambrian into the early Ordovician.